bngiahuy/DDoS-Detection/backend/README.md

 ```

 ## 8. Notes
-- Make sure the model file (`models/best_rf_2.pkl`) exists before running predictions.
+- Make sure the model file (`models/random_forest_model.pkl`) exists before running predictions.
 - If you want to retrain the model, upload a CSV file with the correct format (including all feature columns and the Label column).
+We have given a `training_data.csv` which we got from CIC-DDoS2019 dataset for you to quick test retraining model.
 - Logs will be saved in the `logs/` directory for monitoring and debugging.